Here are the best Indoor Vines You Can Grow for Fragrance and enjoy the trailing view of the foliage with a scent to match!

 Botanical Name: Passiflora incarnata

 This tropical vine is quite easy to care for and looks magnificent with fragrant flowering vines that make a lovely tropical setting.
-Grow it a room with a balcony so that the plant can get bright sunlight.
+Grow it in a room with a balcony so that the plant can get bright sunlight.

 7. Princess of the Night